Site Map

 First Aid

 See your health care provider if you think you have an ACL injury.
-Do not play sports or other activities until you have seen a provider and have been treated.
+Do not play sports or other activities until you have seen your provider and have been treated.

-Your provider may send you for an MRI of the knee.
-This can confirm the diagnosis.
+Your provider may send you to get an MRI of the knee.
+It can confirm the diagnosis.
 It may also show other knee injuries.

 First aid for an ACL injury may include: